The CEO of Humai technology is working on a jaw-dropping chatbot for his mom so they can talk after she is gone.

 Here’s a 46 seconds demonstration how this chatbot will actually work:

 If you are interested in making your own chatbot, Bocanegra wants you to send him a Facebook message.
-This, however, is not the first time when CEO of Humai has decided to take on a task that would seem impossible some years ago.
+This, however, is not the first time when the CEO of Humai has decided to take on a task that would seem impossible some years ago.
 In fact, Humai is also working on technology to bring dead back to life.